Maintaining a COR

 Timing of Maintenance Audits

-- Every COR is issued for a specific period and the certificate may be valid for three years, one year or six months.
+• Every COR is issued for a specific period and the certificate may be valid for one or three years.

 1 Year COR